-- Provides the processing methods for basic metal oxide semiconductor technologies and details of representation and design rules of circuits. - Glimpse of logic structures and details of electrical properties in terms of physical structure to understand the concept of scaling. - Subsystem design concepts with few basic design examples provides for overview of CMOS designing. - The illustration of process for different fundamental sub- systems and memories with clocking strategy helps for overall CMOS design.
-The strategy has a more and the strategy has a more and the strategy has a more and the strategy has a strategy had been strategied by the strategied by the
+- Provides the processing methods for basic metal oxide semiconductor technologies and details of representation and design rules of circuits. - Glimpse of logic structures and details of electrical properties in terms of physical structure . to understand the concept of scaling. - Subsystem design concepts with few basic design examples provides for overview of CMOS designing. - The illustration of process for different fundamental sub- systems and memories with clocking strategy helps for overall CMOS design.

-- his in mind the flurd pergester students are introduced to side, the proven • The course is divided into lecture and tutorial sessions. - The practicing of designing by drawing the structures and detail explanation. - Assignments and periodic tests help in evaluation of the deep understanding. - Helps in undertaking projects based on advanced VLSI.
+- his in mind the fland seasester students are introduced to still, the prover The course is divided into lecture and tutorial sessions. - The practicing of designing by drawing the structures and detail explanation. . - Assignments and periodic tests help in evaluation of the deep understanding. - Helps in undertaking projects based on advanced VLSI. .